 Consider consolidating your debts to simplify your situation

-Once you have an overview of your debts, you can decide whether it is in your interests to refinance.
+Once you have an overview, you can decide whether it is in your interests to commit to debt refinancing.
 One reason for doing so is to simplify the management and stability of your finances.
 Debt consolidation – bringing together a number of debts with just one provider – makes it easier for you to see what your business owes and when.
 It is also a way of reducing the number of negotiations, the impact of individual lenders’ terms, and the external influence on your business strategy of your finance requirements.